tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 00000010 00100100
 ```

 That's how we combine two bytes into one larger variable.
 Since bit shifting changes the values by powers of two, you can use multiplication instead if you prefer.
 Bit shifting is basically multiplying by powers of 2.
-Whenever you need to combine two bytes into a single value, you can use this formula:
+Whenever you need to combine two bytes into a single value, you can use this formula (because 256 = 2<sup>8</sup>):
 ```
 dataValue = (highByte << 8) + lowByte
 ```